irskep/irskep.github.com/content/pages/pyglettutorial.md

 The [pyglet programming guide][2] is a great resource, but it won't really help you if you've never written a game before.
 This tutorial will walk you through the steps of writing a simple Asteroids clone.
-This tutorial was also presented as a talk at [PyOhio][3].
-If you just want a broad overview, you can watch the talk, which lasts about 40 minutes.
-Otherwise, you can read the text version, which is much more in-depth.

-<embed src="http://blip.tv/play/AYGa8XAC" type="application/x-shockwave-flash"
-width="480" height="350" allowscriptaccess="always"
-allowfullscreen="true"></embed>

 # Table of Contents